mercury2269/mercury2269.github.io/_drafts/entity-framework-an-object-with-the-same-key-already-exists-in-the-objectstatemanager.md

 When you call CurrentValues.SetValues(newCart) it will update all scalar properties on your newCart object and set them to modified.
 However, navigation properties would not get the same respect.
 As of today EF does not support of full object graph merging, and leaves that for you to manage on your own.
 So if you have newCart.Customer navigational property it would not get updated.
 It's [the second most requested feature](https://entityframework.codeplex.com/workitem/864) for EF at the moment, so I think they would add it in the future release.

 So for now you have to manually SetValues on all your navigational properties in order for them to be updated.
-There are also [other solutions](https://github.com/refactorthis/GraphDiff) that people have written that might help with updating a full graph that I haven't tried.
+There are also [other solutions](https://github.com/refactorthis/GraphDiff) that people have written that might help with updating a full graph.

 Finally, if you object graph is not very large, you can get away with getting DbEntityEntry and calling SetValues on each navigational property.
 But if you do have a large graph and want something automatic I would try something like GraphDiff first.